What's the RealMe assertion service?

 Combining RealMe login service and RealMe assertion service

-For private sector organisations, that are not able to use RealMe login, the customer requires a RealMe verified identity in order for authentication to succeed.
+For private sector organisations, that cannot use RealMe login, the customer requires a RealMe verified identity for authentication to succeed.